This post has the following content warnings:

 Permalink

 “The cutie that calls itself the Terran Accord had unfortunately become quite sick by the time we arrived in this galaxy.
-It’s a common illness that large organisms like the Accord sometimes contract, and in our experience with other sophonts it’s ultimately fatal without intervention.
+It has a common illness that large organisms like the Accord sometimes contract, and in our experience with other sophonts it’s ultimately fatal without intervention.
 We’re currently working to heal the Accord so that it stops harming themselves and will instead be able to flourish, as is our ultimate goal for all sophonts.
 This language we’re using is not adequate to quite describe these terms, but that’s the high-level summary.
 I’d be delighted to go into more detail; what’s on your mind?”.

 Permalink